-Serimax operate primarily within the Utilities business, delivering services to Oil, Gas and water primarily, but other industries as and when our specialist skills are required.
+Serimax in UK and Norway operate primarily within the Utilities business, delivering services to Oil, Gas and water primarily, but other industries as and when our specialist skills are required.

 Serimax core business partners are primarily our customers and suppliers.
 Our customers as mentioned are predominantly within the utilities industry, and by and large are all either UK or Norway based, and subject to all applicable regulations within said countries.